MicrosoftDocs/win32/desktop-src/dataxchg/clipboard-operations.md

 ---
 title: Clipboard Operations
 description: A window should use the clipboard when cutting, copying, or pasting data.
-A window places data on the clipboard for cut and copy operations and retrieves data from the clipboard for paste operations. ms.assetid: '27f9142c-3154-4de5-aea6-3c53f7e940ec'
+A window places data on the clipboard for cut and copy operations and retrieves data from the clipboard for paste operations. ms.assetid: 27f9142c-3154-4de5-aea6-3c53f7e940ec
-keywords: ["Windows User Interface,clipboard", "clipboard,windows", "clipboard,cutting data", "clipboard,copying data", "clipboard,pasting data", "clipboard,owner window", "clipboard,delayed rendering", "clipboard,memory"]
+keywords:
+- Windows User Interface,clipboard
+- clipboard,windows
+- clipboard,cutting data
+- clipboard,copying data
+- clipboard,pasting data
+- clipboard,owner window
+- clipboard,delayed rendering
+- clipboard,memory
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Clipboard Operations

 A window should use the clipboard when cutting, copying, or pasting data.
 A window places data on the clipboard for cut and copy operations and retrieves data from the clipboard for paste operations.
 The following sections describe these operations and related issues.

-To place data on or retrieve data from the clipboard, a window must first open the clipboard by using the [**OpenClipboard**](openclipboard.md) function.
+To place data on or retrieve data from the clipboard, a window must first open the clipboard by using the [**OpenClipboard**](/windows/win32/Winuser/nf-winuser-openclipboard?branch=master) function.
 Only one window can have the clipboard open at a time.
-To find out which window has the clipboard open, call the [**GetOpenClipboardWindow**](getopenclipboardwindow.md) function.
-When it has finished, the window must close the clipboard by calling the [**CloseClipboard**](closeclipboard.md) function.
+To find out which window has the clipboard open, call the [**GetOpenClipboardWindow**](/windows/win32/Winuser/nf-winuser-getopenclipboardwindow?branch=master) function.
+When it has finished, the window must close the clipboard by calling the [**CloseClipboard**](/windows/win32/Winuser/nf-winuser-closeclipboard?branch=master) function.

 The following topics are discussed in this section.